 21. Arizona sportsbooks (online and on-site) will employ the same age minimums as state casinos, horse tracks, and the lottery.

 The first and most obvious place to bet is online.
 Arizona will be home to at least 20 sportsbook apps, as per the law.
 But Arizona sportsbooks will also open in tribal casinos and in pro sports venues.
-AZ sports bettors will also be able to place bets on mobile apps or on computers.
 This means there will be a plentiful amount of options for betting legally in the state.

 Arizona has zero commercial casinos, but it does have 25 tribal properties.
 That means a majority of the retail wagering will take place at tribal casinos.
 There are 10 licenses for the 22 tribal groups in the state to launch online sportsbooks.
 However, the tribe-state agreements note that any tribe with a Class III gaming compact can open retail sportsbooks on tribal land.

 Of the 25 casinos, the largest to likely host a sportsbook include: